LICENSING 101 ALTIUM LICENSE TYPES AND FUNCTIONS

 Each license has a geographic site assignment.
 This determines the location(s) that the license and software can operate without violating the End-User License Agreement.
 There are three types available; Single Site, Continental, and Global.

 The most common assignment, this license type is used within one geographical location and allows for usage of that license at the site of the company shipping address.
 Altium does allow for using this license type in more than one location.
-Provided the same user use it for temporary purposes, the software may be used in a home oﬃce or, while traveling, a laptop computer.
+Provided the same user use it for temporary purposes, the software may be used for PCB design in a home oﬃce or, while traveling, a laptop computer.

 Global licenses can be used anywhere in the world.
 Used with On-Demand license types, this geographical assignment allows a company that has locations around the world to share a license or seats of a license.
-Taking the same scenario as above, the users would be able to accomplish the same scenario, with the exception that they would be in diﬀerent oﬃces in diﬀerent countries.
+Taking the same scenario as above, the PCB design users would be able to accomplish the same scenario, with the exception that they would be in diﬀerent oﬃces in diﬀerent countries.
 Another benefit to this license type is if the user needs to travel to a facility or oﬃce in another country, they only need to be able to access the license, whether through a VPN for Private Server, or online for On-Demand.

 Altium license management is interwoven tightly with our online platform, AltiumLive.
 This platform allows for account, user and license management.
 Each company will have an AltiumLive account with at least one group administrator assigned upon initial purchase of the license.
 The group administrator is usually identified during the purchase process as the person responsible for license and account management.